kodmunki/ku4js-webApp/README.md

 send them to [support@kodmunki.com](mailto:support@kodmunki.com).

 1. Again, the configurations are **_key_** in this solution.
-They make things **_incredibly_** extensible but can be a source of confusion for those new IoC.
+They make things **_incredibly_** extensible but can be a source of confusion for those new to IoC.
 The idea here is that you delegate your logic to the objects that "care" and **_only_** when they **_do_** "care".
 For example, your $collection may care about what it is and what it is supposed to do, but it only "cares" when it actually has to perform it's operation.
 That said, you will **_certainly_** find exceptions when you make calls to a collection via "this.$collection("[NAME]") if you have not **_configured_** a